saalfeldlab/n5-spark/README.md

   ```
   </details>

 * <b>N-dimensional label downsampling</b>: performs a single downsampling step with given factors.
+The downsampling factors parameter is formatted as a comma-separated list, for example, `2,2,2`.<br/>
 The most frequent value is used instead of averaging.
 In case of multiple values with the same frequency, the smallest value among them is selected.
   <details>
   <summary><b>Run on Janelia cluster</b></summary>